Losing 20-plus pounds is a great accomplishment, and Joel Fuhrman, MD, aims to help you do that with his book, Eat to Live.

 The U.S. government's guidelines recommend shifting toward a more plant-based diet, but this extremely restrictive diet takes it a step further.
 It eliminates some food groups, and it doesn’t allow for snacks, sugar, or oils, which could make it very difficult to stay on.

-Fuhrman promises a 20-pound weight loss in 6 weeks from his vegan-type diet, which calls for eating 2 pounds of vegetables, 1 cup of beans, four servings of fruit, and a few other foods each day.
+Fuhrman promises a 20-pound weight loss in 6 weeks from his vegan-type diet, which calls for eating a substantial amount of vegetables, at least 1 cup of beans and 4 servings of fruit, and a few other foods each day.
 Plant-based diets can be healthy if you take supplements to get the missing nutrients.

 Is It Good for Certain Conditions?